benjisho/google-sheet-generator/README.md

 vi backend/app/credentials.json
 ```

-4s.
-Build and run the Docker containers:
+4. Build and run the Docker containers:
 ```bash
 docker-compose up --build
 ```

 ## Usage Instructions

-2. Open a web browser and navigate to `https://"your-address"` to access the application.
+2. Open a web browser and navigate to `https://<your-domain-or-IP>` to access the application.

-3. Follow the on-screen instructions to authenticate with Google and generate a work attendance sheet.
+> Please replace `<your-domain-or-IP>` with your actual domain name or IP address where the application is hosted.
+Also, make sure to follow best practices and keep your SSL certificates secure.

 ## To Test Backend Endpoint Manually